How to build your inventory

 See also Sample Ansible setup, which shows inventory along with playbooks and other Ansible artifacts.

 If you need to manage multiple environments it’s sometimes prudent to have only hosts of a single environment defined per inventory.
-This way, it is harder to, for instance, accidentally change the state of nodes inside the “test” environment when you actually wanted to update some “staging” servers.
+This way, it is harder to, for example, accidentally change the state of nodes inside the “test” environment when you actually wanted to update some “staging” servers.

 For the example mentioned above you could have an